 The library does not have a singular network presence.
 There may be a main website, but the library also syndicates its presence to other venues (e.g. RSS), has unbundled to social sites (e.g. Facebook), and sources activity in the cloud (e.g. LibGuides).

-I am reading Bedsit Disco Queen: how I grew up and tried to be a pop star, a memoir by Tracey Thorn.
+I am reading Bedsit Disco Queen: how I grew up and tried to be a pop star, a memoir by Tracey Thorn [https://www.traceythorn.com/].
 Here is a quick note to record what I thought was an interesting discussion about Twitter.
-Thorn writes about frustration with record company and producer, and goes on
+Thorn writes about frustration with record company and

 I have been interested to see more notes in my tweetstream about peoples’ exercise or diet regimes.
 They are typically generated by network services as a by-product of some activity, running or cycling, for example, and are part of a motivating framework.
-The Withings bathroom scale is connected to
+The Withings bathroom scale [https://www.amazon.com/

 Popular music streaming service Spotify has just launched in the US.
-For some background see the Ars Technica story.
+For some background see the Ars Technica story [https://arstechnica.com/media/news/2011/07/music-service-spotify-finally-to-launch-in-us-on-thursday-morning.ars] .
 One of the interesting aspects of the launch was the tie-in with Klout.
-Klout is one of several services which provide analytics around social media activity.
-It aims to be the
+Klout [https://corp.klout.com/about] is one of

 Analysing influence has been a central part of academic life.
 We are very familiar with citation analysis.
 This is possible because the system allows that metric to be measured and it is seen to be meaningful.
 As new measures have become possible in a web environment they too have been